Yarns and textiles are the basis for most fashion clothes.

 Sheep for wool

-The bride wearing her wedding dress, made form her own sheep, how awesome is that!!
+The bride wearing her wedding dress, made from her own sheep, how awesome is that!!

 Carding machine.
 Unlocks and aligns lumps of fibers before being passed on to other processes to produce different yarns, be it wool, felt, etc.